top of page

 Presented below are the broad health guidelines that almost everyone that walks through my office door can use.

-1. Eliminate cold drinks and most raw and cold foods (for the time being at least) in the winter sip warm beverages in the pm, always start the day with a glass of water and or warm tea or lemon water.
-I know this can be a big shocker, but trust me!
+1. To Boost the Qi overall.
+Eliminate cold drinks and most raw and cold foods (for the time being at least) in the winter sip warm beverages in the pm, always start the day with a glass of water and or warm tea or lemon water.
+I know this can be a big shocker to cut our cold drinks, but trust me!
 If you're seeking care, its likely that you're deficient in Qi, and these are the baseline recommendations for building it back.

-2. Eat seasonally and locally, consider growing your own garden!
+2. Get Nourished.
+Eat seasonally and locally, consider growing your own garden!
 Eat a variety of all 5 essential flavors, sweet (found in grains and vegetables) bitter, sour, pungent and salty

-b.
-Choose vegetables in a wide variety of colors with a focus on Earth element (yellow and orange).
-In Autumn and Winter go for veggies like roots, squashes and year round you can also focus on cruciferous veggies as well as they do a lot of work to help the liver process.
+c.
+Choose vegetables in a wide variety of colors.
+In Autumn and Winter go for earth element orange and yellow veggies like roots, squashes in the spring and summer, especially sauteed and steamed green veg.
+Year round consume cruciferous veggies like cauliflower, brussel sprouts, collards and broccoli, as they do a lot of work to help the liver process.
 Make a list of veggies you like, haven't tried and want to try and explore new recipes.
 If you eat meat, continue to, eat a mix of beef, chicken, pork and fish.

-c Salad in spring or summer only, after healing has happened.
-Consider soup for breakfast and consider adding fermented vegetables to your regular weekly meal planning, also a rec about building Qi.
+d.
+Eat raw salad in late spring or summer only, after healing has happened if digestion is great.
+Consider soup for breakfast and consider adding fermented vegetables to your regular weekly meal planning.

 3. If I’ve said you are blood deficient, in addition to the above, also add beets and dark leafy cooked greens and consider adding more red meat, liver and a strong source of gelatin, like bone or meat broth, or a high quality pasture raised beef liver supplement.

-Get enough water but don't force drinking water if you aren't thirsty, add minerals to it.
+Get enough water, about 8 glasses a day, add minerals to it.
 Look at sources of magnesium, zinc, iron, vitamin b and d, try a liquid multivitamin, they absorb better, I like Floradix products.
 Hide chicken liver chopped up into meatloaf.

 4. If you eat meat, or I’ve asked you to eat meat, look for locally sourced, organic and pasture raised, the less corn an animal consumes, the less inflammatory it is.